veillette/p5bots/examples/HelloWorld.md

 ### Hello, World!
 Yay!
 Everything is running.
 Open a web browser to `localhost:8000`.
 Hit the left arrow to turn the LED on; right to turn it off.
 Hit up and get it blinking.

-Now open the console, probably by hitting: `command+option+I`.
+Now open the console, probably by hitting: `control+shift+J`.
 There should be note for you in the log: the LED is saying hello!